When it comes to holidays such as Mother's Day, Jehovah's Witnesses consider the following:

 Notes and References.

 1. RE: 'Creature Worship' within the organization.
 Respectfully listening to the advice of Elders if you ask for it, is expected in any religion.
 However Christians are not slaves of man.
 They may 'belong' to a religious sect, but they are free and answer only Jesus.
 He is their ONLY authority.
 Christian adults are not required to 'obey' church leaders.
 Matthew 28:18,19; Acts 5:29; JW's though, dedicate their life to God AND the organization, which means obeying their religious leaders instead of just respecting them is required!
 Since they must obey the Governing Body of JW's, critics can rightfully say JW's are 'Watchtower Slaves'.
 See Baptism.
-JW.ORG literature says this, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
+Watchtower literature says this, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
 Watchtower magazine, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.

 1b.
 More 'creature worship'.
 Millions of JW's who are of the 'great crowd' with the 'earthly hope' do not eat the symbolic bread and wine that represents Christ. ( See Memorial Celebration ) Why?
-Because the Watchtower teaches that only 144,000 go to heaven and ONLY these 'anointed' ones are in a relationship with Jesus.
-The Watchtower says that everyone else can 'benefit' and receive eternal life, by affilating with the 144000, as represented by the Governing Body of Jehovah's Witnesses.
+Because Watchtower teaches only 144,000 go to heaven and ONLY these 'anointed' ones are in a relationship with Jesus.
+Watchtower says that everyone else can 'benefit' and receive eternal life, by affilating with the 144000, as represented by the Governing Body of Jehovah's Witnesses.
 Thus the Governing Body has become the 'gate keeper' and 'channel of communication' for everyone who wants to be in relationship with Jesus.
 See 'Mediator'